The Baby-Roast: Documented occurrences

-There have been documented occurrences of babies being roasted, though by family members rather than babysitters.
-When Elizabeth Renee Otte roasted her baby in 1999 in Virginia, she was said to have caused the legend to become true.
-In November 2006, a second case of real-life baby-roasting was reported.
+There have been documented occurrences of babies being roasted.

+In 1999 Elizabeth Renee Otte put her baby Joseph Lewis Martinez into a microwave oven which resulted in his death.
+She was sentenced to 5 years in prison for involuntary manslaughter.

+In 2002, Melissa Wright of Millbrooky, Alabama, placed her 14-month-old daughter into a oven set on broil.
+The girl survived, but had third degree burns over 30 percent of her body and required years of surgery.
+Wright was imprisoned for attempted murder and was denied parole in 2016.

 In May 2012, a British citizen was arrested by Thai police after being found in possession of six corpses of roasted infants, some wrapped in gold leaf, reportedly in conformity with a "black magic ritual".

 On November 16, 2015, a one-year old baby, J'Zyra Thompson, died after her three-year-old sibling put her in the oven and cooked her alive.
-Their mother, Racqual Thompson, left her four kids at home, which included a five-year-old and a two-year-old, when she went to pick up a pizza.
+Their mother, Racqual Thompson, left her four children at home, which included a five-year-old and a two-year-old, when she went to pick up a pizza.
 When they returned home, Thompson found J'Zyra's body cooked in the oven.
 Thompson and her boyfriend of ten months, 21-year-old Cornell Malone, were charged with endangering a child.
-Thompson was then sentenced to 12 years in prison for abandoning a child under 15 years old.
+Both adults were then sentenced to 12 years in prison for abandoning a child under 15 years old.

 In March 2016, a 35-year-old mother in Texas showed up naked at her neighbor's door with her partially burned and naked 2-year-old daughter.
 When police arrived, she confessed that she had put the girl in the oven along with a cat she had recently shot dead, while making sexual advances toward an officer and singing praise to God.
 According to an affidavit from the Texas Department of Family and Protective Services, she seemed unconcerned with her daughter while in hospital and jail, where she was charged with injury to a child with serious bodily injury and tested positive for alcohol, marijuana and methamphetamine.
 The girl was put in foster care.

 In popular culture

-In the 1979 blaxploitation film Avenging Disco Godfather, a PCP addict claims to have honey-roasted her baby for her family's Easter dinner, ostensibly so the baby's crying wouldn't spoil the occasion.
+In the 1979 blaxploitation film Disco Godfather, a PCP addict claims to have honey-roasted her baby for her family's Easter dinner, ostensibly so the baby's crying wouldn't spoil the occasion.